jito-labs/jito-docs/docs/source/lowlatencytxnsend.md

 - 🦀 **Rust Developers**: Explore the [Jito Rust JSON-RPC](https://github.com/jito-labs/jito-rust-rpc), a performant SDK designed to leverage the power of Rust for interacting with Jito’s infrastructure on Solana.

-- **Go Developers**(Coming soon): The [Jito Go JSON-RPC](https://github.com/jito-labs/jito-go-rpc) library provides a Go-based SDK that brings the same low-latency, high-performance MEV solutions to your Go applications.
+- **Go Developers**: The [Jito Go JSON-RPC](https://github.com/jito-labs/jito-go-rpc) library provides a Go-based SDK that brings the same low-latency, high-performance MEV solutions to your Go applications.

 ### Key Endpoints Supported by These Libraries:
 **Bundles**